 JOIN US

-We were recently awarded a grant from the National Institute of Neurological Disorders and Stroke (NINDS) to continue the development of kTMP.
-The funding period will be used to conduct testing with human participants to assess the tolerability and efficacy of the system in producing changes in cortical physiology and behavior.
+This position will be used to conduct testing with human participants to assess the tolerability and efficacy of the system in producing changes in cortical physiology and behavior.
 If our expectations are confirmed, this system will introduce a powerful new method for modulating neural excitability and as such, provide clinicians with a promising new intervention in the treatment of neurological disorders.
-The work of the grant is taking place at UC Berkeley, in the lab of Prof. Richard Ivry, which has a subcontract with Magnetic Tides.
+The work of this position is taking place at UC Berkeley, in the lab of Prof. Richard Ivry, which has a subcontract with Magnetic Tides.
+The expectation is that this work experience will help the candidate to make the transition to the next stage of their career.

+Eligibility.
 Must be U.S. citizens or permanent residents.

 Education.
 We are looking for someone interested in neuroscience with at least a baccalaureate degree but preference would be given to candidates with a master's degree or PhD.
 Early career investigators are also eligible.